poeggi/mc_dualstack_checker/README.md

 Both workflows run on a published GitHub release.

-### Backend (a Linux VM with systemd)
+### Backend (Linux VM with systemd)

 The backend needs a host with native IPv4 and IPv6 egress: a public IPv4 and a global IPv6 address.
-It runs as `mcdscheck-api.poggensee.it`, the name in `deploy/Caddyfile`.
+A live instance of the service runs as `mcdscheck-api.poggensee.it`.

 One-time setup on the VM, with git installed: